|Charles Darwin as a young man|

-The first and, in some ways, the best Charles Darwin biography was written by Darwin himself.
-Here, to fill out the story, Darwin's original text is offered with added illustrations, links, and explanatory notes.
+The first and, in some ways, the best biography of Charles Darwin was written by Darwin himself.
+To fill out the story, Darwin's original text is here offered with added illustrations, links, and explanatory notes.
 The notes are either inserted at the bottom of each page or, more often, into the text itself (in square brackets).

 First published in The Life and Letters of Charles Darwin (Francis Darwin, ed., 1887.
 London: John Murray), the autobiography was written in 1876, except for the addendum, written in 1881.
 The first page of the original is dated May 31st, 1876, and bears the title Recollections of the Development of my Mind and Character.
 This short biography of Charles Darwin — a summary of his life expressed in his own words — reads as follows:

 A GERMAN EDITOR having written to me for an account of the development of my mind and character with some sketch of my autobiography, I have thought that the attempt would amuse me, and might possibly interest my children or their children.
 I know that it would have interested me greatly to have read even a short and dull a sketch of the mind of my grandfather [Dr. Erasmus Darwin (1731-1802), a free-thinking atheist, who died before Charles was born], written by himself, and what he thought and did, and how he worked.
 I have attempted to write the following account of myself, as if I were a dead man in another world looking back at my own life.
 Nor have I found this difficult, for life is nearly over with me [Darwin died April 18th, 1882].
 I have taken no pains about my style of writing.
 [The autobiography ends with the following note: "Aug.
 3, 1876.
 This sketch of my life was begun about May 28th at Hopedene¹, and since then I have written for nearly an hour on most afternoons."] (continued >>)